sortigoza/truffleHog/README.md

 - [x] CLI interface
 - [x] output as json
 - [x] find by regexp
-- [ ] Able to scan a plain file or directory to use as a stand alone tool in CIs and pre-commit
+- [x] Able to scan a plain file or directory to use as a stand alone tool in CIs and pre-commit
 - [ ] able to ignore secific lines in files
-- [ ] able to include or exclude specific files
+- [ ] able to ignore specific files with .secretsignore
-- [ ] A since commit X feature